 Double-contrast barium enema has better sensitivity compared to single contrast barium study.
 But barium enema is not sensitive when the polyp is less than 6 mm in diameter.
 In addition, poor bowel preparation can result in false positives.
-Presence of diverticular disease can lead to false negatives.
+The presence of diverticular disease can lead to false negatives.

 CT colonography is a novel method to assess the bowel but it still requires proper bowel preparation.
 Again, it is not sensitive for polyps that are less than 6 mm in diameter.

 Endoscopy is the most sensitive method to assess for the presence of polyps and also allows for therapeutic intervention.
-While colonoscopy is better than other methods for evaluating polyps, it is also very operator dependent.
-Difficulties with colonoscopy include patient discomfort, and risk of perforation especially when a polyp is excised.
-Sigmoidoscopy only allows visualization of the bowel to 60 cm and patients often do not require a full bowel preparation.
+While colonoscopy is better than other methods for evaluating polyps, it is also very operator-dependent.
+Difficulties with colonoscopy include patient discomfort, and the risk of perforation especially when a polyp is excised.
+Sigmoidoscopy only allows visualization of the bowel to 60 cm and patients often do not require full bowel preparation.